 ...There is no agreement about the validity of any particular additionality test, or about which tests project developers should use.
 GHG programs must decide on policy grounds whether to require additionality tests, and which test to require.
-Because their use is a matter of policy, the Project Protocol does not require any of these tests.3 carbon project.
+Because their use is a matter of policy, the Project Protocol does not require any of these tests.

+As the language above makes clear, additionality does not have to be applied on a projectspecific basis.
+In fact, additionality is not a rule to be applied inflexibly, but rather a concept to be developed and adjusted for the context of each type of carbon project.
 The baseline methodology set out by the WRI allows for that kind of customization.

-As the language above makes clear, additionality does not have to be applied on a project-specific basis.
-In fact, additionality is not a rule to be applied inflexibly, but rather a concept to be developed and adjusted for the context of each type of